Analyzing Global Health Data

 DAT-2.E, DAT-2.E.3 clustering only

-- Move the slider to 1960 (all the way to the left), and describe the meaning of the cluster of orange data points in the lower right.
+- Move the slider to around 1960, and describe the meaning of the cluster of yellow data points in the lower right.
 What does this tell you about trends in about this region of the world at that time?

-- Move the slider to 2016 (all the way to the right), and describe the meaning of the cluster of pink data points in the upper left.
+- Move the slider to 2023 (all the way to the right), and describe the meaning of the cluster of blue data points in the upper left.
 What does this tell you about trends in about this region of the world at that time?

 - Move the slider back and forth across time, and select one country that follows a path that is interesting to you.
 Describe what this tells you about the life expectancy and fertility of this country over this time period.